 Control Change Messages are used to perform actions like change settings in software instruments, switch keyboard sounds, or control faders on a soundboard.
 A Control Change message includes a CC# value, and the intensity of that value.

 Program Change Messages are commonly used to change patches in music hardware such as keyboards, guitar gear, and Kemper devices.
 A Program Change message simply includes the Program number for a destination to change to.

 Make sure and figure out what actions in your software you want Playback to control before getting started.

 For Playback to successfully send MIDI Cues to other devices, you need to make sure they are all on the same network.
 Watch the above tutorials to learn how to do this.

 If you have an iConnectivity PlayAudio12, you can use the Ethernet MIDI port located on the device to connect Playback directly to the computer running your production software or a shared network switch/router.

 If not, you can purchase a couple inexpensive dongles to make the connection:

-After choosing a bus to upload MIDI to, you can either upload an already built .mid file that will auto-populate included MIDI Cues, or create one MIDI cue at a time.
+After choosing a bus to upload MIDI Cues to, you can either upload an already built .mid file that will auto-populate included MIDI Cues, or create one cue at a time.
 Use the dropdown "Add Cue" button to choose between adding a Note, CC (Control Change), or PC (Program Change) cue.
 Then fill out the necessary information before adding another cue or saving changes.

 When you have added every MIDI note you wish to attach to a given song, hit save and open the song in Playback.